Riverside, California, 1990

 “Markus,” his father called.
 “Komm her mein Junge, wir gehen jetzt.”

-Halfway to the door, he turned back.
+The time had come.
+Mark hurried to the door at his father’s call to leave.
+Halfway there, he turned back.
 Maybe just one.
-He grabbed Lady Samurai and tucked her into a small corner near the zipper tugging it closed as best he could.
+He grabbed Lady Samurai and tucked her into a small corner near the zipper, tugging it closed as best he could.

-The airport was chaotic.
-Armed guards patrolled from the curbs to the checkpoint.
+At the airport, armed guards patrolled from the curbs to the checkpoint.
 Some had dogs, but the ones without made him shiver.
-Their distant eyes seemed to be gazing beyond anything a normal human could see.
+Their strangely colored eyes seemed to be gazing beyond anything an average human could see.
+The departure hall bustled with people, and security lines wound through the endless mess of it all.

 Mama kept Toby close, squeezing Mark’s hand.
-Every time their eyes skimmed her or the boys, she tensed.
-A whisper seemed to be constantly on her lips, though he picked up no sounds.
+Every time eyes skimmed her or the boys, she tensed.
+A whisper seemed to be constantly on her lips, though he picked up no sound.

 Flights in and out of the country were still hard to come by, made trickier by the real borders crossed depending on the destination.

 “The Nightfeather!”
 Mark exclaimed.
-He’d seen images of the Allegiance in school.
-He liked the long dark hair and piercing gaze of their necromancer.
+He’d seen images of the Allegiance of Necromancers in school.
+Eight all-powerful sorcerers who commanded death itself.
+They’d emerged from the shadows after the godswar to rule, keeping humanity, which was bent on self-destruction, safe from powers they didn’t understand.
+Mark liked the long dark hair and piercing gaze of their necromancer.

-His finger slid across the ocean to the center of Europe.
-It stopped on a tiny landlocked country enclosed with others all the way to the Mediterranean in the south, north over the islands and peninsulas, and east to the Caspian sea.
+His finger slid across the ocean to Europe, stopping on a tiny landlocked country in the center of a highlighted area.
+This territory ran to the Mediterranean in the south, north over the islands and peninsulas, and east to the Caspian Sea.

 “The Angel of Death,” Mark whispered.
-“And the Red Death beside.”
+“And the Red Death above.”

-The Necromancer Azrael’s territory was bordered by the female necromancer known for her vicious nature.
+The necromancer Azrael’s territory was bordered by a female necromancer known for her vicious nature.
+Rumor was that Azrael and Vanka were fighting over disputed territory on the Black Sea.

-“Difficult to impossible, usually,” his father agreed.
-“But the Nightfeather’s territory is too crowded, he and the Angel of De— Azrael, have worked out an arrangement.
-Repatriation.
-I have skills that can be useful there, and I have been—invited—to return.”
+“It is difficult to impossible usually,” his father agreed.
+“But with the East Coast unlivable, Raymond Nightfeather’s territory is too crowded, so he and the Angel of De—Azrael—have worked out an arrangement.
+A kind of repatriation.
+I have skills that can be useful there, and I have been invited to return.”

 “But not to Germany?”

-At the airport, Mark remembered his promise and stayed close to Mama and Toby when Papa checked the monitors for updates.
-He tugged the straps the backpack on his shoulders.
-Books were much heavier than action figures, CDs and his favorite Mariner’s t-shirt.
+At the airport, Mark remembered his promise and stayed close to Mama and Toby while Papa checked the monitors for updates.
+He tugged the straps of the backpack on his shoulders.
+Books were much heavier than action figures, CDs, and his favorite Mariners T-shirt.

 “Come now,” Papa murmured.
-“Let’s get through checkpoint anyway, ok?
+“Let’s get through security early.
 We can get something to eat on the other side.”

-The press of people in line made Toby wiggly and restless.
-The air was hot and smelled of too many humans in a small space.
-Mark breathed shallowly, though sweat began to trickle down his back.
+The slow-moving line made Toby wiggly and restless.
+The hot air smelled of too many humans in a small space.
+Mark breathed shallowly.
+Sweat trickled down his back.

 “Take your brother’s hand,” Mama said as they shifted their backpacks off their shoulders.

-They turned and came face to face with an enormous Belgian Malinois on a short leash held by airport guard.
-The man wore the black utility jumper emblazoned with the distinctive formline raven—wings spread.
-The Nightfeather’s crest.
+They turned and came face-to-face with an enormous Belgian Malinois on a short leash, held by an airport guard.
+The young, light-skinned man wore a black utility jumper emblazoned with the distinctive form-line raven, wings spread.
+The Nightfeather’s symbol.

 The dog fixed Mark with a deep stare, chest expanding like a bellows as its nostrils flared, scenting him.